liaohuqiu/liaohuqiu.github.io/_posts/blog/2015/2015-05-05-follow-me-on-github.md

 GitHub is the greatest open source community: `Build software better, together.`

-I also post some repositories, like: [android-Ultra-Pull-To-Refresh](https://github.com/liaohuqiu/android-Ultra-Pull-To-Refresh).
+I have also posted some repositories, like: [android-Ultra-Pull-To-Refresh](https://github.com/liaohuqiu/android-Ultra-Pull-To-Refresh).

-I'm keep tracing issues, fixing bugs, updating documents.
+I keep tracing issues, fixing bugs, updating documents.
 I hope the work I do will help someone.

 I want to be selected in the event and I'm really active on GitHub.
-But I notice that I didn't have much followers.
-So I would like to ask you to follow me on GitHub.
+But I notice that I didn't have many followers.
+So I would really appreciate if you could follow me on GitHub:

 <ul>
 <li><h4><a href="https://github.com/liaohuqiu">https://github.com/liaohuqiu</a></h4></li>
 </ul>

-I'm interested in a lot of technical fields, I'll share the latest wonderful projects with you by ***Staring*** them.
+I'm interested in a lot of technical fields, I'll share the latest **COOL** projects with you by ***Staring*** them.

 Thank you for your help.